danieldreier/puppet_installer/README.markdown

 ## Setup

-### What bootstrap affects
+### What puppet_installer affects

-* Creates a folder in /etc/puppet/www to store the deploy script
+* Creates a folder in /etc/puppet/www to store the install script
 * Sets up an Apache or Nginx vhost

 ### Setup Requirements